joakimsahlstrom/twyn/README.md

 ==============
 Take what you need!

-Twyn is an extension to jackson json->java mapping framework which allows for lenient data parsing with less code.
+Twyn is an extension to jackson:s json->java mapping framework.
+It allows for lenient data parsing with less code.

 Define your input data with interfaces and twyn will instantiate them for you and extract appropriate values from the underlying json data.